New arrest in Manchester synagogue attack investigation

-A 31-year-old man was arrested on Thursday upon landing at Manchester Airport for suspected involvement in the 2 October attack on a synagogue in the city that left two people dead.
+A 31-year-old man was arrested on Thursday upon landing at Manchester Airport on suspicion of involvement in the 2 October attack on a synagogue in the city that left two people dead.

 The man, who is now in custody, is suspected of committing, preparing, and encouraging acts of terrorism, Manchester police stated in a press release.
 He was detained at midday after disembarking from a flight from an unspecified foreign country, the police added.